cn246-dotfiles/zsh/README.md

 # ZSH

 Here be my zsh dotfiles.
-I started my zsh journey using oh-my-zsh, but realized that I don't need all the extras that come with it.
-So I stripped the parts that I liked and modified the things to meet my current needs.
+I started my zsh journey using [oh-my-zsh](https://ohmyz.sh/), but realized that I don't need all the extras that come with it.

+So I stripped the parts that I liked and modified all the things to meet my current needs.

 ----